A-Shleifman/eslint-plugin-export-scope/README.md

   │ export default '*' │
   ╰────────────────────╯
 // ⬆ this will make all exports within `common`
-// accessible from anywhere unless a
+// importable from anywhere unless a
 // specific export is overriden on a lower level

 ```